Master of Music in Performance

 The RCM's Masters programme for performers and composers offers two different study routes, which lead to different degree qualifications.

 If you are not sure which Masters qualification is best for you, please only submit one application.
-We recommend applying for the Master of Music (MMus) initially, which has higher academic entry requirements.
+We recommend applying for the (MMus) initially, which has higher academic entry requirements.
 You are then welcome to discuss your options at your audition.
 You may be accepted on the MPerf/MComp route instead.

 The study routes

-The Master of Music (MMus) route augments MPerf/MComp study with two additional research-led modules, which are designed to train your critical, analytical and research skills, as well as your ability to express yourself verbally to a high level.
+The (MMus) route augments MPerf/MComp study with two additional research-led modules, which are designed to train your critical, analytical and research skills, as well as your ability to express yourself verbally to a high level.
 Owing to the additional emphasis on research, the MMus is a more intensive undertaking that also requires an ability to speak and write confidently in English.

 If you are offered a place on the MMus and, prior to beginning your studies, decide the MPerf/MComp better suits your interests, you can switch routes.
 You may also be able to transfer from the MMus to the MPerf/MComp route when you start the Masters Programme in September, although we recommended making a final decision before arriving at the RCM, especially if you require a Tier 4 to study in the UK.